When your dog has cancer, it's natural to want to do all you can.

 But what does all of this have to do with your dog?

-Among several other promising health applications, organic lion's mane is a gentle, natural antidepressant.
+Among several other promising health benefits, organic lion's mane is a gentle, natural antidepressant.

 Depression in dogs doesn't mean quite the same thing as depression in humans.
 Dogs seem to be immune to the quirks of the human psyche that perpetuate depression through unhealthy attitudes and behaviors.

-When a dog is depressed, it's a matter of nose and brain not functioning very well.
+When a dog is depressed, it's a matter of cognitive impairment with the nose and brain not functioning very well.
 That's why canine depression can be an issue in canine cancer.